-Reporting Sex Discrimination, Harassment, and Sexual Misconduct
+Reporting Sex Discrimination, Harassment, or Sexual Misconduct

-Any student or employee who believes he or she has been the victim of discrimination, discriminatory harassment, or sexual harassment, including sexual violence or misconduct, or any student that may witness or learn of another person becoming the victim of the above, is urged to report the matter to the Title IX Coordinator or Deputy or any member of the Title IX Care Team (below).
+Any student or employee who believes he or she has been the victim of discrimination, discriminatory harassment, or sexual harassment, including sexual violence or misconduct, or any person that may witness or learn of another person becoming the victim of the above, is urged to report the matter to remove by the Title IX Coordinator or any member of the Title IX Care Team (below).
 The report can be made:

-- In person, by mail, by telephone, or email - Using the contact information listed below - Or by any other means that results in the Title IX Coordinator receiving the verbal or written report - At any time (including during non-business hours)
+- In person, by mail, by telephone, or email - · Using the contact information listed below - Or by any other means that results in the Title IX Coordinator receiving the verbal or written report - At any time (including during non-business hours) at valleyforge.edu.
+Links to a formal complaint form and an anonymous reporting form are located on the University's Title IX page.